drghirlanda/alex/Docs/AlexManual.md

 at the end of the trial regardless of subject behavior. \label{classical}

 Note also that on `*` trials, the ResponseTimeMin and ResponseTimeMax features are disabled (see [Global parameters](#global)).
-Because the S2 (if any) is delivered only once at the end of the trial, it is irrelevant when a subject responds.
+The S2 (if any) is presented only once at the end of the trial, so it is irrelevant when a subject responds.

 # Instructions and other text displays {#textfiles}